DGPT Announces Launches Its New-Generation Artificial Intelligence Computational Power Sharing Platform

+(MENAFN- ACN NewsWire) DGPT Announces Launches Its New-Generation Artificial Intelligence Computational Power Sharing Platform

-(MENAFN- GlobeNewsWire - Nasdaq) LOS ANGELES, CA, Oct.
-17, 2023 (GLOBE NEWSWIRE) -- DGPT, announces its new generation Artificial Intelligence computational power sharing Platform, which will bring AI benefits to everyone.
+LOS ANGELES, CA, Oct 18, 2023 - (ACN Newswire) - DGPT, announces its new generation Artificial Intelligence computational power sharing Platform, which will bring AI benefits to everyone.

 In recent years, with the popularity of deep learning and large language models such as BERT, GPT-3, and ChatGPT, the demand for high-performance computational power for AI systems has been exploding.
 The parameter size of these large models has reached tens or even hundreds of billions, requiring a significant number of GPUs and computational resources for training.
 However, the computational power provided by current data centres and cloud services is far from meeting this massive demand.
 On the other hand, building a professional GPU server cluster independently for training such models is highly costly and has a high entry barrier.
 This has led to a significant imbalance between the supply and demand of computational power in the AI field.